subhk/QGYBJ.jl/docs/src/index.md

-# QGYBJ.jl
+# QGYBJplus.jl

 ```@meta
-CurrentModule = QGYBJ
+CurrentModule = QGYBJplus
 ```

 ## A Julia Model for Wave-Eddy Interactions in the Ocean

-**QGYBJ.jl** is a high-performance Julia implementation of the Quasi-Geostrophic Young-Ben Jelloul Plus (QG-YBJ+) model for simulating the interaction between near-inertial waves and mesoscale ocean eddies.
+**QGYBJplus.jl** is a high-performance Julia implementation of the Quasi-Geostrophic Young-Ben Jelloul Plus (QG-YBJ+) model for simulating the interaction between near-inertial waves and mesoscale ocean eddies.

-!!! tip "New to QGYBJ.jl?"
+!!! tip "New to QGYBJplus.jl?"
     Start with the [Quick Start Tutorial](@ref quickstart) for a hands-on introduction.

 ## What This Model Does